f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 - The **-ftp, -ftps** listeners create paths for each respective protocol.

-.. note:: This completes the configuration of SSL Orchestrator as a transparent forward proxy.
-At this point, an internal client :red:`(Desktop-Outbound)` should be able to browse out to external (Internet) resources, and decrypted traffic will flow across the security services.
+This completes the configuration of SSL Orchestrator as a transparent forward proxy.

+In the next section, you will use an internal client :red:`(Desktop-Outbound)` to browse to external (Internet) resources.
+Decrypted traffic will flow across the security services.